Picture Books for Teaching Personification

 Lena’s Shoes are Nervous (A First-Day-of-School Dilemma) by Keith Calabrese, illustrated by Juana Medina

 You know how kids express their feelings?
 It sometimes can be just like this… personifying something else to represent a feeling.
 What I really like is that Lena’s feeling BOTH nervous and outgoing which is also an accurate depiction of our emotions.
 (Her shoes are nervous but her dress is feeling outgoing.)
 Lena tells her dad about her shoes feeling nervous.
 (And can I just say how much I love that this story is all about a girl and her DAD, not mom!?)
 Her dad asks questions.
 (LOVE!)
 Then, Lena figures out that her headband can talk to her shoes.
 Her dad gives them some space.
 “The shoes say that school is big and loud and different and they’d really rather not go. / The headband is a good listener and understands.”
 The headband reminds the shoes of other times they all were scared and also brave.
 And that things worked out.
 Even though her shoes still feel a little nervous, they decide to be brave.
 And Lena is proud of them!
 Use this book to talk about feelings and personification.
 It’s a beautifully illustrated, emotionally truthful role model for us all.
+Added to: Essential Back-to-School Books for Kids.

 Spoon by Amy Krouse Rosenthal, illustrated by Scott Magoon

 Spoon feels “bent out of shape” lately.
 His friends seem to have more exciting lives than him — like Knife who can cut and spread, and Fork who goes everywhere practically, and Chopsticks who are so exotic.
 Spoon doesn’t realize that his friends think the same about him.
 Knife wishes people would be silly with him like they are with Spoon.
 Fork wishes she could measure stuff like Spoon.
 Chopsticks wish they could go places by themselves like Spoon.
 When Spoon’s mom reminds him of the wonderful things about being a spoon — diving into a bowl of ice cream, clinking against a cereal bowl side, and twirl around in a mug, Spoon feels much better about who he is.
+Not only is this a wonderful picture book mentor text for teaching personification but it contains a valuable life lesson, too.

 The Dark by Lemony Snicket, illustrated by Jon Klassen